 - v.
-The first part of the command line, "C:\Program Files\SADiE\BIN\SADiE5.EXE" is the instruction to run the program file "SADiE5.EXE" which runs SADiE.
-It gives the full location (or "path"), of the file, e.g. it is in the "Bin" folder, which in turn is in the "SADiE" folder inside "Program Files", which is on the C drive. - vi.
-The second part starts with a space and then /d, which is the instruction to load the following file as the desktop, in this case "1024def.dsk" found in the directory as shown. - 2.
+The first part of the command line, "C:\SADiE5\BIN\SADiE5.EXE" is the instruction to run the program file "SADiE5.EXE" which runs SADiE.
+It gives the full location (or "path"), of the file, e.g. it is in the "Bin" folder, which in turn is in the "SADiE5" folder, which is on the C drive. - vi.
+The second part starts with a space (shown above as \) and then /d, which is the instruction to load the following file as the desktop, in this case "I024def.dsk", which is in the "Desktops" folder, in the "SADiE5" folder, on the C drive. - 2.
 Now edit the command line by clicking within it to change the text.
 The line may be longer than the box displaying it, but you can use the keyboard arrow keys to move it. - i.
 To automatically load a desktop file, carefully change the current desktop file name to the one you want to use.
 You probably won't have to change the folder parts of the path, unless you have been storing Desktops in strange places.

-Remember to keep the space shown as after "SADiE5.EXE".
+Remember to keep the space shown as \ after "SADiE5.EXE".